lesandropcodes/lesandropcodes/README.md

 ### Hi.
 I'm Lesandro Ponciano :handshake:

-I research and teach Human-Computer Interaction, Cooperative Systems, Scientific Methodology, and other cool things in the area of Information Systems and Software Engineering.
+I research and teach Human-Computer Interaction, Cooperative Systems, Scientific Methodology, and other cool things in the areas of Information Systems and Software Engineering.

 Yes, you are right.
 I love both computers and people.
 I also love science and education :nerd_face:.